Back to Powers

 Barnacles cement themselves to hard surfaces and feed by extending feathery appendages to filter food from passing water.

-American Paddlefish animal lesson image on AnimalDex
+American Paddlefish (Polyodon spathula) thumbnail image on AnimalDex

 American Paddlefish

-Species principle: Paddle Signal
+Species principle: Paddle Sense

-Feel the flow.
+Feel the river.

 Basking Shark (Cetorhinus maximus) thumbnail image on AnimalDex